 A road trip down the west coast will lead to adventure and awe-inspiring views.
 For obvious reasons, winter is the best time to visit the hottest place in the world.
 Spend the days in sunny 60 degree weather, but make sure to pack layers for the nighttime temperature drops.

-Although campsites are closed in Joshua Tree, the park is open 24 hours a day.
-This is great news, because sunrise, sunset, and stargazing are all can’t-miss experiences.
-The park is most popular in the fall and spring, but winter is an excellent time to enjoy the views and hiking trails throughout the park.
+Sunrise, sunset, and stargazing are all can’t-miss experiences in this desert park.
+The park is most popular in the spring, but winter is an excellent time to enjoy the views and hiking trails throughout the park.

 For more detailed information about this otherworldly destination, read our LA to Joshua Tree Weekend Itinerary.
 Here are some park highlights: